egodevrjm/alex-wilson-rpg-github/scenarios/SCENARIOS_Legacy.md

 - The singing from the school is getting weaker
 - The dogs know something - keep trying to swim toward the church

 **Scene opens:** The johnboat scrapes against a submerged stop sign.
 Mrs. Chen is shaking violently, needs medical attention soon.
 Through the rain, Alex can see flashlights from three different buildings.
 Murphy's voice carries across the water: "WILSON!
 WE'RE SLIPPING!"
 From the elementary school, a child's scream.
 The church bell starts ringing - SOS pattern.
 Amy's apartment building groans, lists five degrees.
 The current's making the choice - pushing hard toward the nursing home where twelve voices are singing "Amazing Grace," badly, desperately.
-His flashlight catches something floating: a Gibson guitar case from the music store, worth thousands.
+His flashlight catches something floating: a Martin guitar case from the music store, worth thousands.
 Then another scream from the school.
 Mrs. Chen grabs his arm: "Save the child.
 Let me steer.
 I'll get the others."
 She can barely sit up.
 [What does Alex do?]

 ---